Pet Insurance Deductible

 Factor in your pet's age and health

 Young, healthy pets rarely need expensive treatments, so higher deductibles like $500 to $1,000 may make sense to save you money on premiums.
-Senior pets or those with chronic conditions will likely hit their deductible multiple times, making lower options like $100 to $250 more cost-effective.
-Factor in your pet's breed too; for instance, German Shepherds and Golden Retrievers face more health issues than mixed breeds.
+Older pets and animals with ongoing health problems often reach their deductible repeatedly, making lower options like $100 to $250 more cost-effective.
+Also, factor in your pet's breed when determining how much pet insurance you need; for instance, German Shepherds and Golden Retrievers face more health issues than mixed breeds.

 3. 3